 - red chili flakes

-- Frank’s Red Hot Buffalo Sauce
+- Frank’s Red Hot Buffalo Sauce or homemade buffalo sauce

 - If you don’t buy skinless boneless chicken strips, cut your skinless boneless chicken breasts into strips.
 Preheat canola oil in a shallow pan or pot over medium heat.
 (Medium high if you want your breading to come out darker.)